Green tea benefits

 Green tea is one of the least processed teas that is fortified with antioxidants.
 It is known to reduce inflammation due to its anti-inflammatory properties.

-“Because green tea is rich in EGCG (epigallocatechin gallate), it is less acidic than black tea,
+“Because tea is rich in EGCG (epigallocatechin gallate), it is less acidic than black tea,

 A recent study has shown that long-term use of green tea extract in high doses can cause liver damage.
 However, it may offer protection against cancer, cardiovascular disease, obesity and type 2 diabetes.